 Critical Mass is for everyone who rides a bike in Nottingham.

-Nottingham Critical Mass is a mass cycle ride, with no particular route, except where we want to go, that will happen on the last Friday of every month.
+Nottingham Critical Mass is a mass cycle ride, with no particular route, except where we want to go.
+We ride on the last Friday of every month.

 Veggies archive info.